United Airlines unveils plan to fund more sustainable jet fuel made from trash

 Air transport accounts for 2%-3% of greenhouse gas emissions, the French aerospace association said on Tuesday.
 Environmental groups argue the sector's overall contribution is higher.

-Partners include companies with corporate or cargo deals with United, like Nike, Siemens, Palantir and Japan’s Takeda Pharmaceutical Co.
+Partners include companies with corporate or cargo deals with United, like Nike, Siemens, Palantir (PLTR.N) and Japan's Takeda Pharmaceutical Co (4502.T).

 United said the project gives customers a way to help reduce the environmental impact of flying beyond buying carbon offsets and could help create more of a market for sustainable aviation fuels.